-MULTIMEDIA & INTERACTIVE TECHNOLOGY (MIT)
+Multimedia & Interactive Technology (MIT)

 Multimedia & Interactive Technology (MIT) is a two-year program that leads to an Associate in Technical Arts (ATA) degree.

-The World Wide Web has evolved from a text-based network to a powerful multimedia delivery system.
+The World Wide Web has evolved into a powerful multimedia delivery system.
 As such, consumers are demanding a wide array of interactive online products and services.
-To meet this growing demand and prepare students with Web-based multimedia skills and aptitudes, the MIT program offers a Web Designer degree, a one-year Web Assistant certificate, a Graphic Arts certificate, and an Adobe certificate.
+To meet this growing demand and prepare students with Web-based multimedia skills, the MIT program offers a Web Designer degree, a one-year Web Assistant certificate, a Graphic Arts certificate, and an Adobe certificate.
 The Web Designer ATA degree and the three certificates are available online.
 All MIT courses are offered online.

-Today's businesses and industries need skilled workers to design, multimedia Web sites..
-Multimedia involves working with text, graphics, and animation to design and develop Web sites for online delivery.
-Students graduating with a degree or certificate in Multimedia & Interactive Technology will be trained to create and design multimedia Web sites.
+Today's businesses and industries need skilled professionals to design multimedia Web sites.
+Students graduating with a degree or certificate in Multimedia & Interactive Technology will be trained to manipulate text, graphics, and animation to design and develop content for online delivery.
 Students will be prepared for entry-level positions in Web design and development.
 Position titles include Webmaster, Web designer, Web developer, Web assistant, multimedia assistant, media planner, interactive media specialist, interface designer, animation specialist, computer programmer, Flash programmer, graphic artist, and computer specialist.